warrendeleon/rn-warrendeleon/docs/planning/epics/EPIC-029-security-audit.md

 ## Epic Overview

-Conduct comprehensive security audit and penetration testing of the entire application to identify and fix vulnerabilities before production release.
+Conduct full security audit and penetration testing of the entire application to identify and fix vulnerabilities before production release.
 Ensures compliance with OWASP Mobile Top 10 and industry security standards.

 **Key Features**: